polar-app/polar-app/_posts/2019-10-06-Roger-Craig-Uses-Polar-Jeopardy.md

 date: 2019-10-06 08:00:00 -0800
 layout: post
 large_image: https://i.imgur.com/lkRjAkq.png
 description: Polar has been rapidly adopted by alpha-geeks to combat information overload and looks like we've found another convert -  this time Roger Craig who used it to win $77k on Jeopardy.
+hidden: true
 ---

 <img class="img-fluid" src="https://i.imgur.com/lkRjAkq.png">